Dan Kastner, M.D., Ph.D.

 Inflammatory Disease Section

-The Inflammatory Disease Section studies the genetics, pathophysiology, and treatment of inherited disorders of inflammation through an integrated clinical and laboratory program.
-Having recently moved to NHGRI from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), the group has investigated Mendelian and genetically complex inflammatory disorders for the last twenty years, and proposed the now widely-accepted concept of autoinflammatory disease for a class of disorders of innate immunity.
+The Inflammatory Disease Section (IDS) studies the genetics, pathophysiology and treatment of inherited disorders of inflammation through an integrated clinical and laboratory research program.
+The group has investigated single-gene and genetically complex inflammatory disorders for almost twenty-five years, and proposed the now widely accepted concept of autoinflammatory disease for a class of disorders of innate immunity.